Skip to content

 How to rotate the display in Ubuntu Linux

-Ubuntu Linux keeps most of your settings in one central place.
-From system configurations to creating new users and updating, all can be done from the System Settings panel.
+Ubuntu Linux keeps most configurations in one central place.
+System adjustments, user management, and updates happen inside the System Settings panel.

 Ubuntu Linux activities overview screen for accessing system settings